 Council Votes to Protect California’s Coast from Federal Government Proposals for Offshore Drilling Expansion

-Yesterday afternoon, the Santa Cruz City Council unanimously adopted a resolution opposing new offshore drilling off the coast of California.
-The City of Santa Cruz is the sixteenth municipality in California to formally oppose offshore drilling activities off their shores, joining more than 150 municipalities on both the West and East coasts.
+Yesterday evening, the Watsonville City Council unanimously adopted a resolution opposing new offshore drilling off the coast of California.
+The City of Watsonville is the seventeenth municipality in California to formally oppose offshore drilling activities off their shores, joining more than 150 municipalities on both the West and East coasts.

-“We applaud the Santa Cruz City Council for standing up to protect California’s coast from expanded offshore drilling,” said Ashley Blacow, Pacific policy and communications manager with Oceana.
+“We applaud the Watsonville City Council for standing up to protect California’s coast from expanded offshore drilling,” said Ashley Blacow, Pacific policy and communications manager with Oceana.
 “We simply cannot support expanded offshore oil and gas drilling at the risk of coastal communities, economies, and ocean wildlife.
-The City of Santa Cruz just sent a clear message to decision-makers in Washington, DC that California’s coast is not for sale.”
+The City of Watsonville just sent a clear message to decision-makers in Washington, DC that California’s coast is not for sale.”